Mudrock

 Mudrocks are a class of fine-grained siliciclastic sedimentary rocks.
-The varying types of mudrocks include siltstone, claystone, mudstone, slate, and shale.
+The varying types of mudrocks include siltstone, claystone, mudstone and shale.
 Most of the particles of which the stone is composed are less than 1/16 mm and are too small to study readily in the field.
 At first sight, the rock types appear quite similar; however, there are important differences in composition and nomenclature.

 There has been a great deal of disagreement involving the classification of mudrocks.
 A few important hurdles to their classification include the following: